Intrinsic mirrors for minimal adjoint orbits and categories of singularities: LG models on adjoint orbits, Fukaya--Seidel categories and mirrors

-has a finite number of isolated singularities and defines a symplectic Lefschetz fibration, hence an $A$-side Landau--Ginzburg model; that is to say that $f_H$ admits only nondegenerate singularities; there exists a symplectic form $\Omega $ on $\mathcal{O}\left(H_{0}\right) $ such that the regular fibres of $f_H$ are isomorphic symplectic submanifolds; and at each critical point, the tangent cone of singular fibre can be written as a disjoint union of affine subspaces contained in $\mathcal O \left( H_0 \right)$, each symplectic with respect to $\Omega$.
+has a finite number of isolated singularities and defines a symplectic Lefschetz fibration, hence an $A$-side Landau--Ginzburg model; that is to say that $f_H$ admits only nondegenerate singularities; there exists a symplectic form $\Omega $ on $\mathcal{O}\left(H_{0}\right) $ such that the regular fibres of $f_H$ are pairwise isomorphic symplectic submanifolds; and at each critical point, the tangent cone of singular fibre can be written as a disjoint union of affine subspaces contained in $\mathcal O \left( H_0 \right)$, each symplectic with respect to $\Omega$.

-\cite{BBGGSM} showed that option 1 fails completely to produce a mirror to the Landau--Ginzburg model $\mathrm{LG}(2)$ associated to the adjoint orbit of $\mathfrak{sl}(2, \mathbb C)$, by proving that there does not exist (any subvariety of ) a projective variety $Y$ whose bounded derived category of coherent sheaves $D^b\mathrm{Coh}(Y)$ is equivalent to the Fukaya--Seidel category $\mathrm{Fuk} \mathrm{LG}(2)$.
+\cite{BBGGSM} showed that conjecture HMS1 totally fails to produce a mirror for the Landau--Ginzburg model $\LG(2)$ associated to the semisimple adjoint orbit of $\mathfrak{sl}(2, \mathbb C)$, by proving that there does not exist (any subvariety of ) a projective variety $Y$ whose bounded derived category of coherent sheaves $D^b\!\Coh(Y)$ is equivalent to the Fukaya--Seidel category $\Fuk \LG(2)$.